aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/android-pen-example/_index.md

 ## Run Android application

-Start the project from IDE by pressing the "Run" button on the toolbar.
-In the project output directory, the resulting **gradient.png** image file will be generated:
+Connect to your Android device and start the project from IDE by pressing the "Run" button on the toolbar.
+Simple test should be success.